ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 An organisation or individual may publish Application Programming Interfaces (APIs) to encourage requests for interaction from external parties.
 Such APIs must be discovered before they may be used - i.e., the external party needs to know what APIs a given publisher exposes, their purpose, any policies for usage, and the endpoint to interact with each API.
 To facilitate automated discovery of this information, and automated usage of the APIs, this document proposes:

-- a well-known URI, 'api-catalog', as a reference to the URI of an API Catalog document describing a Publisher's API endpoints.
+- a well-known URI {{WELL-KNOWN}}, 'api-catalog', encoded as a URI reference for an API Catalog document describing a Publisher's API endpoints.
-- a link relation, 'api-catalog', of which the target resource is the Publisher's API Catalog document.
+- a link relation {{WEB-LINKING}}, 'api-catalog', of which the target resource is the Publisher's API Catalog document.

 ## Goals and non-goals {#goals}

-The primary goal is to facilitate the automated discovery of a Publisher's public API endpoints, along with metadata that describes the purpose and usage of each API, by specifying a well-known URI {{!RFC8615}} that returns an API catalog document.
+The primary goal is to facilitate the automated discovery of a Publisher's public API endpoints, along with metadata that describes the purpose and usage of each API, by specifying a well-known URI that returns an API catalog document.
 The API catalog document is primarily machine-readable to enable automated discovery and usage of APIs, and it may also include links to human-readable documentation.

 Non-goals: this document does not mandate paths for API endpoints. i.e., it does not mandate that my_example_api's endpoint should be example.com/.well-known/api-catalog/my_example_api , nor even to be hosted at example.com (although it is not forbidden to do so).
-This document does not mandate a specific format for the API catalog document, although it does suggest some existing formats and provide a recommendation.

 ## Notational Conventions

 {::boilerplate bcp14+}

 The term "content negotiation" and "status code" are from {{HTTP}}.
+The term "well-known URI" is from {{WELL-KNOWN}}.
-The term well-known URI is from {{!RFC8615}}.
+The term "link relation" is from {{WEB-LINKING}}.

 The term "Publisher" refers to an organisation, company or individual that publishes one or more APIs for usage by external third parties.

+In this document, "API" means the specification resources required for an external party (or in the case of 'private' APIs, an internal party) to implement software which uses the Publisher's Application Programming Interface.

 # Using the 'api-catalog' well-known URI {#usage}

 The api-catalog well-known URI is intended for HTTP(S) servers that publish APIs.

+* The API Catalog MUST be named "api-catalog" in a well-known location as described by [RFC8615].
+* The location of the API Catalog document is decided by the Publisher: the ./well-known/api-catalog URI provides a convenient reference to that location.

-As the key aim is to facilitate discovery and usage of APIs, a Publisher supporting this URI:
+A Publisher supporting this URI:

-* SHOULD publish the /.well-known/api-catalog URI at a predictable location.
-For example as companies typically own a .com TLD, a predictable location for the company 'example' would be https://www.example.com/.well-known/api-catalog
 * SHALL resolve an HTTP(S) GET request to /.well-known/api-catalog and return an API catalog document ( as described in {{API-CATALOG}} ).
 * SHOULD resolve an HTTP(S) HEAD request to /.well-known/api-catalog with a response including a Link header with the relation(s) defined in {{LINK-RELATION}}

-The location (URL) of the API Catalog document is decided by the Publisher: the ./well-known/api-catalog URI provides a convenient reference to that URL.

 # Link relations {#LINK-RELATION}